google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 It is about time for us to get to practice our EDA skills.
 We'll use tools that we recently learning including Pandas, matplotlib, and seaborn.
-There are some new concepts introduced in this lab; however, it should mostly serve as a excercise in bringing the tools that you have already learned together to perform exploratory data analysis and data preprocessing on a data set.
+There are some new concepts introduced in this lab; however, it should mostly serve as a exercise in bringing the tools that you have already learned together to perform exploratory data analysis and data preprocessing on a data set.

 The lab is divided into two parts.
 Part 1 is all about individual table and